Introduction

 What is a Room Attendant?

-A room attendant can be considered an essential worker in the hotel during a guest’s check in.
-This is because, their primary responsibility is to ensure the rooms a guest has booked are hygiene, clean for use service and is up to the set company standards.
-He or she directly impacts the business as the improve customer need satisfaction.
+A room attendant can be considered an essential worker in the hotel during a guest’s check-in.
+This is because their primary responsibility is to ensure the rooms a guest has booked are hygienic, clean for use, and up to the set company standards.
+He or she directly impacts the business as they improve customer need satisfaction.

 What Does a Hotel Room Attendant Do?